Heegaard Floer homology and integer surgeries on links: Introduction

 In a different direction, the maps induced by surgery cobordisms can be used to construct another link invariant, a {\em link surgery spectral sequence} (see~\cite[Theorem 4.1]{BrDCov} and \cite[Theorem 5.2]{BaldwinSpectral}).
 The methods giving Theorem~\ref{thm:FirstSurgery} can also be used to give a description of this spectral sequence in terms of complete systems of hyperboxes; see Theorem~\ref{thm:SpectralSequence} below for the precise statement.

 The organization of this paper is as follows.
 In Section~\ref{sec:conventions} we explain the difference between the completed theories $\HFm$ and $\HFinf$ used in this paper, and the versions $\iHF^-, \iHF^\infty$ originally defined in \cite{HolDisk}.
-In Section~\ref{sec:hyperco} we discuss some homological algebra that is needed throughout the rest of the paper: we introduce the notion of a hyperbox of chain complexes, and describe several operations on hyperboxes.
 In Section~\ref{sec:cxes} we define the generalized Floer chain complexes $\Chain^-(\Hyper^L, \s)$, and explain their invariance properties.
 We also define maps between generalized Floer complexes by counting $J$-holomorphic polygons.
+Section~\ref{sec:ex} contains an overview of the link surgery formula, including a comparison with the knot surgery formula from \cite{IntSurg}, and an explicit computation for the case of the Hopf link.
+Sections~\ref{sec:conventions} through \ref{sec:ex} are sufficient for the reader who wants to reach a working understanding of the main result, without going into the proof or even into the full details of the statement.

+In Section~\ref{sec:hyperco} we discuss some homological algebra that is needed throughout the rest of the paper: we introduce the notion of a hyperbox of chain complexes, and describe several operations on hyperboxes.
 Section~\ref{sec:triangles} contains some analytical results about the behavior of holomorphic polygon maps under a move called quasi-stabilization.
+Section~\ref{sec:03} contains similar analytical results for a move called index zero/three link stabilization.
 Section~\ref{sec:hyperHeegaard} is devoted to building up the definition of a complete system of hyperboxes for a link.
-In Section~\ref{sec:statement} we then give a more precise statement of Theorem~\ref{thm:FirstSurgery}.
-The proof of Theorem~\ref{thm:FirstSurgery} occupies Section~\ref{sec:proof}, and is based on a truncation procedure explained in Section~\ref{sec:t} together with a surgery long exact sequence discussed in Section~\ref{sec:exact}.
-Section~\ref{sec:t} also contains an explicit computation, for the case of the Hopf link.
-In Section~\ref{sec:beyond} we present the extensions of Theorem~\ref{thm:FirstSurgery} to the other versions of Heegaard Floer homology, and to the invariants associated to cobordisms; we also prove Theorem~\ref{thm:FirstMixed} and discuss the link surgeries spectral sequence.
-Finally, in Section~\ref{sec:grid}, we explain how certain grid diagrams for links in $S^3$ give rise to complete systems of hyperboxes.
-Many of the diagrams in the resulting complete systems are quasi-stabilized, and therefore the results from Section~\ref{sec:triangles} can be used to simplify the description of the surgery complex in terms of grids.
+In Section~\ref{sec:statement} we then give a more precise statement of Theorem~\ref{thm:FirstSurgery}, in the case of link-minimal complete systems.
+The proof of Theorem~\ref{thm:FirstSurgery} for link-minimal complete systems occupies Section~\ref{sec:proof}, and is based on a truncation procedure explained in Section~\ref{sec:t} together with a surgery long exact sequence discussed in Section~\ref{sec:exact}.
+We then turn to general complete systems: In Section~\ref{sec:general} we give both the statement and the proof of Theorem~\ref{thm:FirstSurgery} for arbitrary complete systems.